AndrasKovacs/smalltt/README.md

   checking than smalltt, since they can shortcut the task up to TreeConv19.
 Coq can even do this up for TreeConvM15-19; this requires *approximate meta solutions*.
 It's apparent that Agda does not do such solutions.
-- Lean performance is puzzling, there seems to be a large constant overhead.
 - Agda performance degrades sharply when we throw metas in the mix.

 ### Raw evaluation and normalization